Alfresco/docs-alfresco/digital-workspace/latest/develop/index.md

 Conclusion
 In this section you learned some best practices to take into consideration for your technical decisions in developing a front-end application on top of the Alfresco Backend Services.
 After the introduction of some principles to support your choice, for each of the most relevant options has been provided some details for your consideration.

-LikeBe the first to like this
-No labels